isomerpages/gb-assist/pages/solutionrepo/solution582.md

 ### Description

-Konnect Digital Software is a workforce management system which comprises of following modules: CRM, Sales, Operational (Job Order) via desktop & mobile application and HRM, launched since 2018 with the objective to facilitate and streamline the operational and administrative process in the industry.
+Konnect Digital Software is a workforce management system which comprises of following modules CRM, Sales, Operational (Job Order) via desktop & mobile application and HRM, launched since 2018 with the objective to facilitate and streamline the operational and administrative process in the industry.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Lexikon_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria